The color of Humility and Holiness

 Titian’s “Bacchus and Ariadne” painted c.
 1520

 Genuine Lapis is still not readily available.
-Only a handful of brands carry this and one of the most notable is Michael Harding.
-He does manufacture authentic Lapis Lazuli oil paint.
+Only a handful of brands carry this rare and expensive color.
+There are plenty of excellent substitutes and one of the most notable quality brands is Michael Harding.

 This is what Michael says about his Lapis Lazuli Oil Paint